Wayne Pivac: Wales

 In 2014, Pivac was appointed the Assistant Coach of the Scarlets, who play out of the Parc y Scarlets stadium in Llanelli, Wales.
 Having initially been taken on to work with the forwards, Pivac was then promoted to the Scarlets' head coach following the departure of Simon Easterby to Ireland.
 Pivac then steered his side to a PRO12 title in Dublin, Ireland, defeating Munster in a 46-22 six-try victory at the Aviva Stadium to secure their first major trophy for 13 years in May, 2017.

 On 9 July 2018, it was announced that Pivac would succeed Warren Gatland as the Wales coach.
 He would remain as Scarlets coach for the next year and employed on a four-year contract by the WRU from July 2019, with a transition planned for after the 2023 Rugby World Cup.

 His first game in charge of Wales was a non-international match against the Barbarians, on 30 November 2019, in the Principality Stadium.
 Wales won the match 43–33.

 In February 2020, in his first Six Nations match as head coach, Wales beat Italy 42–0 in Cardiff.
 Wales finished the 2020 Six Nations Championship in 5th place.

-On 13 February 2021, Pivac won his first silverware for Wales, beating Scotland 25-24 in Round 2 of the 2021 Six Nations Championship, where Wales won the Doddie Weir Cup.
+On 13 February 2021, Pivac won his first silverware for Wales, beating Scotland 25–24 in Round 2 of the 2021 Six Nations Championship, where Wales won the Doddie Weir Cup.
 The following round Wales got their highest ever points total vs England, beating them 40-24 and winning the Triple Crown.
 On March 26, Wales were crowned champions of the Six Nations after winning 4 out of their 5 matches.

-After the false dawn, Pivac saw his worse run yet in the 2022 Six Nations, finishing 5th.
-The most notable moment during the 2022 Campaign was when his side were defeated by Italy in the Millennium Stadium, Italy's first win in the 6 Nations since 2015 and their first ever win in Cardiff.
-After further home defeats in the autumn internationals to Georgia and Australia, Pivac was sacked in December 2022 and replaced by his predecessor Warren Gatland.
+After the false dawn, Pivac saw his worst run yet in the 2022 Six Nations, finishing 5th.
+The most notable moment during the campaign was when his side were defeated by Italy at the Millennium Stadium; Italy's first win in the 6 Nations since 2015 and their first ever win in Cardiff.
+After further home defeats in the autumn internationals to Georgia and Australia, Pivac was let go by the WRU in December 2022 and replaced by his predecessor Warren Gatland.